polarkac/MTG-Stories/README.md

 Stories are sorted into folder by set name and in published order.

 Stories from Magic 2013 to Modern Masters 2015 are sorted with https://mtg.fandom.com/wiki/Magic_Story.
 Stories from Magic Origins to March of the Machine: The Aftermath are sorted with https://mtglore.com/story-timeline-published-order/.
+Stories from Wilds of Eldraine going forward sorted with https://mtgstory.com

 To download and compile I wrote a small Python script, which is not part this repository.